Cyphrme/Coze/docs/proposals/implemented/malleability_low_s.md

 Coze requires non-malleable signature schemes because `sig` and `czd` are used as identifiers.
 Signatures must not be mutatable by third parties.
-Prohibiting signature malleability makes `czd` useful in preventing replay attacks and helps prevent applications from making bad assumptions.
+Prohibiting signature malleability makes `czd` useful in preventing replay attacks and helps prevent applications from making other bad assumptions.

 Without consideration for malleability, elliptic curve signatures scheme may be mutated by third parties.
 The no-malleability constraint is already adopted by